pawanit17/spring/README.md

 - @RESTController
 - @GetMapping
 - Autoconfiguration
   - Is implemented by an autoconiguration jar file.
-Ex: If SpringMVC Jar is on classpath, it configures the DispatcherServlet etc.
+Ex: If SpringMVC Jar is on classpath, it configures the DispatcherServlet.
+If H2 jar is on classpath, it configures connections etc.

 # DevTools
 # Actuator